 In simple terms a Warehouse Management System (WMS) is a software application whose purpose is to control the daily operation of a warehouse.
 Essentially a WMS focuses on shipping, receiving, putaway and picking of materials and product.
 A Warehouse Management System could stand alone as a single application or it could also be part of a larger system.
 Some WMS software is so complex that companies will hire an entire staff dedicated to operating and maintaining the system.

 How does Warehouse Management System (WMS) Works?

 Although warehouse management systems may vary in the details of their product, most will have the same basic 6 characteristics.

-- Receiving: The WMS streamlines the movement of received goods from the point of arrival to where it will be stored.
+- Receiving: The WMS streamlines the movement of received goods from the point of arrival to where they will be stored.

-- Storage: This can include the manual or automatic allocation of product into specific locations within the warehouse.
+- Storage: This can include the manual or automatic allocation of products into specific locations within the warehouse.

 - Picking: The act of collecting the items of a specific order within the warehouse.

 - Retrieval: Strategies for being able to retrieve products and materials from the warehouse.

 - Delivery: Any process involved with the delivery of the product to the consumer; Packing, determining shipment costs and carriers, loading into trucks, etc.